malickhtwt/Analyzing-visitor-traffic/README.md

 # Analyzing-visitor-traffic

-this applocation allows to control visitor traffic.
+Application built to control visitor traffic.

 It analyzes the visitors traffic with data gathered based on the floor, the building name and the reason of their visit.